allnulled/crondate/README.md

 **CronDate** was made in order to be combined with other tools, or directly with cron itself.
 So, in a few words, to ease the management of dates that follow the cron format.

 Note: there are different implementations of cron.
-We are going
+We use as reference the standard cron syntax.

 # 2. Installation